Dr. Wesley R. Fugate

 Previously, Fugate served as deputy chief of staff for planning and education policy to the governor of Kentucky; director of events for a national political party’s victory efforts, where he coordinated events for the president, vice president and first lady of the United States, as well as a myriad of other high-ranking officials; adviser to the Interfraternity Council at the University of Georgia; and director of program advancement for Kentucky’s Governor’s Scholars Program, where he successfully solicited the lead gifts for the program’s inaugural endowment campaign.

 Fugate earned a doctorate in higher education from the University of Georgia’s Institute of Higher Education, a master’s degree from Vanderbilt University in higher education administration with an emphasis on institutional advancement, and a bachelor’s degree from Centre College in dramatic arts and economics.
 He is the recipient of the Alice L. Beeman Research Award in Communications and Marketing for Educational Advancement─Outstanding Doctoral Dissertation from the Council for the Advancement and Support of Education (CASE).

-Fugate serves as chairman of the Phi Kappa Tau Foundation Board of Trustees and is a member of the board of directors for the Phi Kappa Tau Fraternity, past president of the Endstation Theatre Company board of directors and immediate past chair of the Lynchburg Beacon of Hope board of directors.
-He is a past treasurer of the National Association of Presidential Assistants in Higher Education (NAPAHE) board of directors, past member of the Association of Governing Boards (AGB) Board Professionals Leadership Group and a past board member of Kentucky’s Governor’s Scholars Program, the Centre College Alumni Association, Jenny Wiley Theatre and the Kentucky Theatre Association.
+Fugate serves as chairman of the Phi Kappa Tau Foundation Board of Trustees and is a member of the board of directors for the Phi Kappa Tau Fraternity.
+He is past president of the Endstation Theatre Company board of directors, past chair of the Lynchburg Beacon of Hope board of directors, past treasurer of the National Association of Presidential Assistants in Higher Education (NAPAHE) board of directors, past member of the Association of Governing Boards (AGB) Board Professionals Leadership Group and a past board member of Kentucky’s Governor’s Scholars Program, the Centre College Alumni Association, Jenny Wiley Theatre and the Kentucky Theatre Association.

 Chief of Staff